davidchchang/Autolinker.js/README.md

   Example: a url like 'http://www.yahoo.com/some/long/path/to/a/file' truncated to 25 characters may look like this: 'yahoo.com/some/long/pat..'<br /><br />
 - [className](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-cfg-className) : String<br />
   A CSS class name to add to the generated anchor tags.
-This class will be added to all links, as well as this class plus "url"/"email"/"twitter" suffixes for styling url/email/twitter links differently.
+This class will be added to all links, as well as this class plus "url"/"email"/"twitter"/"hashtag" suffixes for styling url/email/twitter/hashtag links differently.

   For example, if this config is provided as "myLink", then:

   1) URL links will have the CSS classes: "myLink myLink-url"<br />
   2) Email links will have the CSS classes: "myLink myLink-email", and<br />
   3) Twitter links will have the CSS classes: "myLink myLink-twitter"<br />
+  4) Hashtag links will have the CSS classes: "myLink myLink-hashtag"<br />

 - [urls](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-cfg-urls) : Boolean<br />
   `true` to have URLs auto-linked, `false` to skip auto-linking of URLs.
 Defaults to `true`.<br />
 - [email](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-cfg-email) : Boolean<br />